Treatment of Crohn's disease

 These are drugs in the sulfasalazine, mesalazine, and mesalamine classes.
 They are available in oral, suppository, and enema forms.

-Originally developed as an arthritis treatment, its efficacy for inflammatory bowel diseases like ulcerative colitis and Crohn's disease was discovered.
-Since then, it has become a widely used primary medication for these conditions.
+Initially developed as a treatment for arthritis, its efficacy for inflammatory bowel diseases such as ulcerative colitis and Crohn's disease was discovered.
+Since then, it has become a widely used foundational drug for ulcerative colitis and Crohn's disease.

-The exact mechanism by which this drug works for ulcerative colitis or Crohn's disease is not clearly understood, and it is used without a precise knowledge of its action mechanism.
+It is not clearly understood how this medication produces effects on ulcerative colitis or Crohn's disease, and it is a drug used without an exact knowledge of its mechanism of action.
 It is mainly used in the mild initial stages.

-In cases of initial ulcerative colitis, remission may be induced for 1–2 years upon first use, but recurrence generally occurs after 1–2 years even with continued use.
-Often, even if the dosage is increased after recurrence, remission is not easily re-induced.
+In cases of initial ulcerative colitis, remission may be induced for about 1–2 years when first taken, but relapse generally occurs after 1–2 years even with continued use.
+After a relapse, there are many cases where remission is not induced again even if the dosage is increased.

 Side Effects

-Side effects include headache, dizziness, abdominal pain, fever, dermatitis, hair loss, hepatotoxicity, nephrotoxicity, and dark urine; most are relatively mild.
+Side effects include headache, dizziness, abdominal pain, fever, dermatitis, hair loss, hepatotoxicity, nephrotoxicity, and darkening of urine, most of which are relatively mild.

 Step 02